 However, whether or not the surveyor is responsible depends on the contents of the report.
 If they had inspected the part of the house in question and confirmed there were no problems then they may be held responsible, but if they gave a reason for why they were unable to inspect that part of the house – for example, inaccessibility – then the surveyor may not be responsible.

 If you believe your surveyor is accountable then you should write to them explaining how much money you’ve lost and why you believe they’re responsible.

 If your surveyor won’t agree to the claim and the claim is more than £5,000 in England, Wales and Scotland or more than £3,000 in Northern Ireland, you may want to escalate the discussion to the Royal Institution of Chartered Surveyors instead.

 Find out more information about how to complain about your Chartered Surveyor

-Remember that many surveys come with a disclaimer stating that Chartered Surveyors are not automatically responsible for problems found after the survey has been carried out.
+Remember that many surveys come with a disclaimer stating that Building Surveyors are not automatically responsible for problems found after the survey has been carried out.
 This means that the surveyor will need to be proved to have been negligent or not thorough in their survey.

 What if damage to the property occurs on moving day?

 If damage occurs between the exchange of contracts and completion of the sale then it is the responsibility of the seller to inform the buyer, but the responsibility of the buyer to fix because the house should be insured under their name from the point of contract exchange.

 If you do find unexpected issues with the property that have only become apparent upon completion, you can talk to your conveyancing solicitor about it.
 Legally the sellers have agreed to sell it in a certain condition with certain items included.
 If, for example, you viewed the property with carpet and it was included in the Fittings and Contents form (TA10), but when you move in the carpet has been pulled up and taken, the seller is required to reimburse you for that carpet.